Most frequent questions and answers

 Genral FAQs

-It’s easy – you can register online through Zone 4
+It’s easy – you can register online through the link in our registration page

 For registration questions/concerns please contact registrar@pgiceman.ca.